Updated May 2017

-IPPR offers internship opportunities throughout the year.
-They are always advertised on this page.
+IPPR offers internship opportunities throughout the year, and they are always advertised on this page.

 Interns are valued by IPPR and are given a wide variety of tasks and responsibilities.
 Interns may be employed to work on research projects or work in the external affairs team.
 Internships are offered in London and Newcastle.